Pakistani minister accuses Imran Khan's party of promoting disruptive politics, calling it 'Tehreek-e-Inteshar' - ExBulletin

 Pakistani minister accuses Imran Khan's party of promoting disruptive politics, calling it 'Tehreek-e-Inteshar'

-Islamabad [Pakistan]August 25: Pakistani Information Minister Attaullah Tarar accused Pakistan Tehreek-e-Insaf (PTI) and its founder Imran Khan of promoting disruptive politics in the country, calling the party “Tehreek-e-Inteshar” (Party of Disruption), The Express Tribune reported.
+Islamabad [Pakistan]August 25 (ANI): Pakistan Information Minister Attaullah Tarar has accused Pakistan Tehreek-e-Insaf (PTI) and its founder Imran Khan of promoting disruptive politics in the country, calling the party 'Tehreek-e-Inteshar' (Party of Disruption), The Express Tribune reported.

 Addressing a press conference on Saturday, he termed the PTI as “Tehreek-e-Inteshar” (Party of Disruption), saying the party was involved in activities detrimental to national interests.